Lichtblick-Suite/lichtblick/README.md

 ## Contributing

-Foxglove Studio is written in TypeScript – contributions are welcome!
+Foxbox is written in TypeScript – contributions are welcome!

 Note: All contributors must agree to our [Contributor License Agreement](https://github.com/foxglove/cla).
 See [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

 ## Credits

-Foxglove Studio originally began as a fork of [Webviz](https://github.com/cruise-automation/webviz), an open source project developed by [Cruise](https://getcruise.com/).
+Foxbox originally began as a fork of [Webviz](https://github.com/cruise-automation/webviz), an open source project developed by [Cruise](https://getcruise.com/).
 Most of the Webviz code has been rewritten, but some files still carry a Cruise license header where appropriate.